At Animal Jobs Direct, we offer several Accredited Marine Courses.

 The Marine Conservation Diploma Course is for anyone interested in a career in marine conservation or for those wanting become conservation volunteers.

-This Diploma course includes a 1 week practical placement in South West Ireland on a dedicated research vessel where participants get involved in obtaining data on marine mammal acoustics and observing Ireland's amazing wildlife at it's best!
+This Diploma course includes a 1 week practical placement off the stunning West Kerry coast, along the Wild Atlantic Way in Ireland on a dedicated research vessel where participants get involved in obtaining data on marine mammal acoustics and observing Ireland's amazing wildlife at it's best!

 Next practical placement date: 15th June 2018.